IanHGray/confirmation_hearing_analysis/README.md

 # confirmation_hearing_analysis
 Text analysis repository designed to work with the R Street Institute's "Confirmation Hearings" dataset.

-The current script pre-processes the raw text data from the "Statements" column, then calculates and plots the most frequently occurring words for a given hearing.
-Specific speakers (such as a Senator or the nominee themselves) can be optionally selected.

-This analysis is *very* basic, but should serve as a solid starting point for this dataset.
-Some key next steps:

-   Identify stopwords (or junk terms that add no analytical value) that are specific to these types of hearings.
-I've added              "confirmation_hearing_stopwords.py" as a repository for these terms.

-   Named Entity Recognition: Programatically identify key people, organizations, or concepts that are being discussed during       the hearings, and track how they change over time, how they are treated by the two parties, etc.

-  Sentiment analysis: What is the tone associated with each hearing?
-Can we identify any long term trends here?

-  Cluster Analysis: What are the key points, from a statistical standpoint, in each hearing?
-What subjects have the greatest weight?
+A link to this data can be found here: https://www.rstreet.org/2019/04/04/supreme-court-confirmation-hearing-transcripts-as-data/

+This repository includes a Jupyter notebook ("hearing_analysis.ipynb") that serves as a starting point for pre-processing the data and performing some summary-level analysis of the text.
+This includes word count over time by party, sentiment over time by party, word count over time by hearing role, most verbose senators per hearing, and a wordcloud generator for a given senator in a given hearing.

+Some key next steps for this datset would be developing a more tailored and robust list of stopwords (or junk words that provide no analytical value) that is specific to the confirmation hearing process.
+Additionally, it might be interesting to perform named entity recognition on this dataset--to determine which subjects occur frequently in individual hearings and across time--and then try a network analysis of which Senators discuss which subjects in what context.

 If you have any thoughts or ideas, please email me at gray.ian.hunter@gmail.com.